Want to know how to start a blog? You’ve come to the right place.

 Step 4: How to start a blog // Choose a hosting package

 Under Package Information choose your Account Plan from the dropdown menu based on how far in advance you want to pay.
-As you can see, it works out to a very reasonable monthly fee.
+Please note you will be billed a year a time, but as you can see, it works out to a very reasonable monthly amount.
 Not bad for your own blog or website, right?

 I always skip the other add-ons except Domain Whois Privacy which will keep your personal information private.
 I highly recommend it.
 (Note: the Domain Whois Privacy option only shows up if you registered a new domain in Step 2 above.
 It will not show up if you used a transfer domain.)